alined908/phoodi/README.md

 - [ ] Outline itinerary of meetup
 - [ ] Reload old events, no options return
 - [ ] Notification Bell doesnt appear if public and member
+- [ ] Add capacity if wanted and adjust circles to meetups
 - [ ] Ban used again for some reason
+- [ ] Disable actions if event is in the past

 ## Todo Chat
 - [x] Add emojis